mpangilinan/melissa-liu-take-home/README.md

 some libraries I installed:

 - @types/uuid, for generating UUIDs
-- jest, for mocking data in unit tests
+- @jest, for mocking data in unit tests
-- eslint, for lint warnings
+- @eslint, for lint warnings

 ## Design considerations